-INPut<ip>:ATTenuation < Attenuation>
+INPut:ATTenuation < Attenuation>

-This command defines the total attenuation for RF input.
+Defines the total attenuation for RF input.

 If you set the attenuation manually, it is no longer coupled to the reference level, but the reference level is coupled to the attenuation.
 Thus, if the current reference level is not compatible with an attenuation that has been set manually, the command also adjusts the reference level.